iSoc-Devs/Ghostea/PreWorkshopGuide.md

 ### Pre-Workshop Guide for Fullstack & Devops

 Thank you for considering attending the tech workshop.
-Here’s what you’ll need to get ready:
+We've detailed what you need to get ready.

+Quick note: We'd highly advise installing everything locally to set you up for success in the future.
+However if this looks really, really challenging.
+You can access a lightweight vscode editor online here: https://github.dev/iSoc-Devs/Ghostea

 ---